 When you apply for U.S. citizenship ("naturalization"), U.S. Citizenship and Immigration Services (USCIS) is going to check your criminal background and make sure you are not a threat to the security of the United States.
-USCIS collects your fingerprints and asks other government agencies, such as the Federal Bureau of Investigations (FBI), whether they have any information about anyone matching your fingerprints.
+USCIS collects applicants' fingerprints and asks other government agencies, such as the Federal Bureau of Investigations (FBI), whether they have any information about anyone matching those fingerprints.

 Even if you're over 75 and didn't have to pay a fee for it, USCIS will ask you to provide "biometrics," including fingerprint records, as part of its background check process on all applicants for naturalization.
 Currently, the only other biometrics that USCIS gathers are photographs of you, plus your signature.

 A few weeks after getting your application for naturalization, USCIS will send you a notice in the mail asking you to appear for fingerprinting at one of its application support centers (ASCs); most likely the one closest to where you live.

 If you don't show up for your biometrics appointment without good cause and without notifying USCIS, your application for naturalization is considered abandoned and you will have to reapply and pay a new fee.

 All USCIS application support center facilities are accessible to applicants with disabilities.
 If you are unable to attend any biometrics appointment because of a disability, or if you're in the hospital or unable to leave your house, USCIS will make special arrangements to take your biometrics.